kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 -  Within the ``merge`` function, you specify the left dataframe ( ``portfolio_df`` ) and our right dataframe ( ``adj_close_latest`` ).
 By specifying ``left_index`` and ``right_index`` True, you are stating that the two dataframes share a common index and you will join both on this.
 -  Last, you create a new column called ``'ticker return'`` .
 This calculates the percent return by dividing the ``Adj Close`` by the ``Unit Cost`` (initial purchase price for stock) and subtracting 1.
 This is similar to calculating a formula in excel and carrying it down, but in pandas this is accomplished with one-line of code.

-Now, you will continue to build on top of the 'master' dataframe using pandas ``merge`` function.
-Next, we will reset the current dataframe's index and join our smaller dataframes with the master dataframe in order to create our end deliverable.
-Once again, the below code block is broken out further in the ``Jupyter`` notebook, but I will take a similar approach where I'll share the code in this post and then break down the key aspects of the below code block.
+You have started to take the individual dataframes for the S&P and individual stocks, and you are beginning to develop a 'master' dataframe which we'll use for calculations, visualizations and any further analysis.
+Next, you continue to build on this 'master' dataframe using pandas ``merge`` function.
+Below, you reset the current dataframe's index and begin joining your smaller dataframes with the master one.
+Once again, the below code block is broken out further in the ``Jupyter`` notebook; here I take a similar approach to before where I'll share the code below and then break down the key callouts below the code block.

 ```python